m1chaelwilliams/pygame-sidescrolling-platformer/README.md

 - `main.py` is the entry point of the application.
 - `platformer/` contains all of the source files (besides the entry point)
 - `tutorial/` contains `.md` files documenting (to the best of my ability) the changes made at each step.
+- `data/` contains data related to the game itself.
+	- maps
+- `assets` contains assets for the game.

 ## FAQ